 Where can I buy V Smiley Preserves?

 In the Jam Shop.
-A note on shipping: it costs about the same to ship 1 jar as 3-4 jars!
+A note on shipping: it costs about the same to ship 1 jar as 6-10 jars!
 We like to bundle or bulk sell jars because then shipping is free!
-If you have flavor preferences for your Seasonal Bundle purchase, shoot us a note on the Contact page.
+If you have flavor preferences for your Seasonal Bundle purchase you can drop me a line in the "additional notes" section as you check out.

 Cambridge Formaggio Kitchen.